rallytac/pub/misc/magsim/README.md

 Press Ctrl-C to stop.
 ---------------------------------------------------------------------------
-config request from ::ffff:192.168.1.182
+unsecured config request from ::ffff:192.168.1.182
 ```

 Pretty straightforward - no!?

-The last line of the output above shows "`config request from ::ffff:192.168.1.182`".
+The last line of the output above shows "`unsecured config request from ::ffff:192.168.1.182`".
 This means that a discovering application on the network at `192.168.1.182` saw the SSDP advertisment and contacted the REST server for a configuration request.
 This will repeat each time a discovering client contacts the REST server.

+Note, though, that it specifically says `unsecured` in the log output.
+That's because we specified `-nohttps` and therefore `magsim` will not request the far-end to send its own certificate.
+If you want to secure the connection, you need to do some work on the application side as below.

 ## Certificates
 In production, an application that will discover Magellan assets needs to implement HTTPS (specifically TLS 1.2 and higher).
 Hence, to verify the certificate presented by `magsim`, your application will need the CA certificate (the public portion only of course) that was used to create `magsim`'s certificate.
 All this sample's certificates can be found in the `certs` directory - including the CA certificate (`ca.crt`) which was used to create `server.crt`.
 You'll need to add `ca.crt` to your trust chain for verification.